Venetian Nights 2024

 2009 The Cambodian Room – situazioni con Antoine D’Agata (doc)

 “For me, making a documentary about Sergio is a way of delving into my own Sicilian education, a folk culture brimming with irony, passion, and humanity.
 The camera I lovingly turn on Sergio reveals my own identity as well, like a mirror image, and the wounds inflicted by a certain violent, Mafia mentality.
 Sergio is an eternal punk from the 1980s, grappling with a world addicted to money and power.
 His enormous, motionless body is emblematic of his desperate revolt against atavic, patriarchal values.
 Bosco Grande is the culmination of a reflection I began on my native Palermo in my novels and previous documentaries.
-The film pays homage to the vibrant, restless soul of this place I love and hate so viscerally; it’s a tribute to its people, but above all to Sergio, my ‘double’, in a sense, but one who never left home: “a character in search of an author” who stayed in Bosco Grande and locked himself into his role until he died.”
+The film pays homage to the vibrant, restless soul of this place I love and hate so viscerally; it’s a tribute to its people, but above all to Sergio, my ‘double’, in a sense, but one who never left home: ‘a character in search of an author’ who stayed in Bosco Grande and locked himself into his role until the end.”
 (Giuseppe Schillaci)

 Giuseppe Schillaci published his first novel, L’anno delle ceneri, in 2010, and L’età definitiva in 2015.
 He’s an editor at Lit-blog Nazione Indiana and contributes to the French literary journals Revue Litteraire and Atelier du Roman, the Canadian Les Ecrits, and the Brazilian Mundo Mundano.
 As a filmmaker, he directed The Cambodian Room – situazioni con Antoine D’Agata in 2009.
 The documentary won numerous awards, including the Special Jury Prize at the Torino Film Festival.
 In 2011, he directed Cosmic Energy Inc., selected for Hot Docs at Toronto.
 Two years later, his Apolitics Now – tragicommedia di una campagna elettorale won the Italian Docs Londra Award and the Audience Award SalinaDocFest.
 In 2022, Schillaci made Il Modernissimo di Bologna, selected for the Torino Film Festival and winner of Best First Film at PriMed in Marseille.
 He also holds writing and filmmaking workshops at film schools and the Centro Sperimentale di Cinematografia.